Nosedive (Black Mirror): Critical reception

 Critics had a mostly positive response to the script as a whole, with some noting comedic undertones.
-Robinson describes the episode as an "exaggerated morality play about the dangers of conformity and the small pleasures of individuality".
+Robinson described the episode as an "exaggerated morality play about the dangers of conformity and the small pleasures of individuality".
 The script has been called "bitingly hilarious", "funny", "uplifting", "moving" and "supremely unsettling".
-Lee approves of the script avoiding exposition.
-On the other hand, The Telegraph's Mark Monahan criticises that the plot and characters do not live up to their potential.
-Page feels the episode "lacks the sadistic snap of Brooker's usual work".
+Lee approved of the script avoiding exposition.
+On the other hand, The Telegraph's Mark Monahan criticised that the plot and characters do not live up to their potential.
+Page felt the episode "lacks the sadistic snap of Brooker's usual work".

 The episode's visual style and Joe Wright's directing were highly commended; the setting for the episode garnered positive reception.
-Hall compliments "stellar production values".
+Architectural Digest reviewed it as the best design of the third series.
+Hall complimented "stellar production values".
 Sophie Gilbert of The Atlantic praises the juxtaposition of calm visuals with narrative tension.
-Robinson notes that the aesthetics mark a difference between the characters with high and low ratings.
-Adam Chitwood comments for Collider that the visual style "keeps everything focused on the characters", which is different to Joe Wright's typical style.
-Setranah notes that Netflix's large budget is apparent in the visuals of the episode, and The Independent writers suggest it is detailed enough to be revisited.
+Robinson noted that the aesthetics mark a difference between the characters with high and low ratings.
+Setranah noted that Netflix's large budget is apparent in the visuals of the episode, and The Independent writers suggested it is detailed enough to be revisited.

 Many critics praised Howard's performance, with Atad calling it "delightfully unhinged".
-Additionally, Gilbert writes that Howard "conveys Lacie's inner frustration while grinning cheerfully through it".
+Additionally, Gilbert wrote that Howard "conveys Lacie's inner frustration while grinning cheerfully through it".
 Howard's acting ensures viewers are on Lacie's side, according to Mullane, who also compliments Eve's acting as "excellent".

-Max Richter's musical composition for the episode was well received.
-The Independent writers compliment Richter for "blending the diegetic sounds of the app with the non-diegetic score evoking our protagonist's struggle to determine reality and fiction", an element which Robinson also praises.
-Fowler calls the score "very compelling" and Monahan describes it as "elegantly elegiac".
+Max Richter's musical composition for the episode was well-received.
+The Independent writers complimented Richter for "blending the diegetic sounds of the app with the non-diegetic score evoking our protagonist's struggle to determine reality and fiction", an element which Robinson also praised.
+Fowler called the score "very compelling" and Monahan described it as "elegantly elegiac".